An increase in vaginal discharge can be a sign of early pregnancy. It is typically a thin clear, or milky white liquid.

 Healthy vaginal discharge during pregnancy is called leukorrhea.
-It is similar to everyday discharge, meaning that it is thin, clear or milky white, and smells only mildly or not at all.
+It is similar to everyday discharge, meaning that it is thin, clear, or milky white, and smells mildly or not at all.

-Below are a few examples of unhealthy discharge and the diseases or infections that they may indicate.
+Below are a few examples of unhealthy discharge and the conditions or infections that they may indicate.

 A person’s period halting is the clearest indicator that they may be pregnant.
 However, menstruation can vary due to many other factors, including stress, birth control, and weight loss.